chyke007/laravel-vue/readme.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Current version is 1.0.0

 ## Authors